 1. It’s a celebration of your love

 Being in love has remained one of the top reasons for marriage.
 But the converse is also equally true.
 The purpose of marriage today – and always – is also to celebrate your love for each other.
+It’s definitely one of the more romantic reasons to marry and 9 in 10 Americans consider love the primary reason to get married according to this survey.

 Having your closest friends and family witness this celebration of love, and signing documents that officially tie you to each other, somehow makes your relationship stronger.
 This is something that simply cannot be replicated when you’re living together.